spacetimeengineer/steamware/README.md

 <p align="center">
 <img src="https://github.com/spacetimeengineer/STEAMWare/blob/main/resources/legend_0D.png#gh-dark-mode-only" width="600"/>
 </p>
-<em align="center">This is a block unit and is roughly the size of the basis unit but minus some padding.</em>
+<em align="center" width="600">This is a block unit and is roughly the size of the basis unit but minus some padding.</em>

 **fp** : Fit Padding
 ==============